Giant Knotweed

 Use the Midwest Invasive Species Information Network (MISIN) online reporting tool

-- Or - download the MISIN smartphone app and report from your phone - http://www.misin.msu.edu/tools/apps/#home
+- Or - download the MISIN smartphone app and report from your phone - MISIN.MSU.edu/tools/apps/#home

-Leslie J. Mehrhoff, University of Connecticut, Bugwood.org
+Photo courtesy of Leslie J. Mehrhoff, University of Connecticut, Bugwood.org.

-Barbara Tokarska-Guzik, University of Silesia, Bugwood.org
+Photo courtesy of Barbara Tokarska-Guzik, University of Silesia, Bugwood.org.

 Identification:

-- Perennial, herbaceous shrub that can grow over 12 feet high
+- Perennial, herbaceous shrub that can grow over 12 feet high.

-- Hollow stalks are light green, smooth and swollen at the nodes, resembling bamboo
+- Hollow stalks are light green, smooth and swollen at the nodes, resembling bamboo.

-- Similar to Japanese knotweed, and the two plants may hybridize
+- Similar to Japanese knotweed, and the two plants may hybridize.

-- Flowers are arranged in spikes near the end of the stem are small, numerous, and greenish-white in color
+- Flowers are arranged in spikes near the end of the stem are small, numerous and greenish-white in color.

-- Flowers do not extend past the length of the leaves
+- Flowers do not extend past the length of the leaves.

-- Flowers bloom in August and September in Michigan
+- Flowers bloom in August and September in Michigan.

-- Giant knotweed leaves are 6-14 inches long, heart-shaped at the base and have fine hairs on the underside
+- Giant knotweed leaves are 6-14 inches long, heart-shaped at the base and have fine hairs on the underside.

 Habitat: Giant knotweed can be found in moist soils in sunny areas along roadsides, disturbed fields or vacant lots and along streams or river banks.

-Native Range: Japan
+Native Range: Japan.

 U.S. Distribution: Areas of the northeast and northwest United States.
-Locations in Michigan’s Upper and Northern Lower peninsulas
+Locations in Michigan’s Upper and Northern Lower peninsulas.

 Local Concern: Giant knotweed spreads aggressively by roots (rhizomes) and cut or broken stems.
 It can form dense thickets along streambanks, actually increasing erosion potential and decreasing habitat value.